alikinsella/mr-rogers/README.md

 - The number 21 should be replaced with "Boop".
 - The number 32 should be replaced with "Won't you be my neighbor?"

+A user should be able to enter a new number and see new results over and over again.

+Example: If a user inputs a 5, the program should display a list of values: "0", "Beep!", "Boop", "Won't you be my neighbor?", 4, 5

+## Specifications

+#### Spec
+* Behavior:
+* Input example:
+* Output example:

+#### Spec
+* Behavior: Form takes input from the user and prints it on the page
+* Input example: "Test"
+* Output example: "Test"

+#### Spec
+* Behavior: The program returns a range of numbers from 0 to the users inputted number
+* Input example: 4
+* Output example: 0, 1, 2, 3, 4

+#### Spec
+* Behavior: If the user input is a 3, then the program prints out "Won't you be my neighbor?"
+* Input example: 3
+* Output example: "Won't you be my neighbor?"

+#### Spec
+* Behavior: If the user input is a 2, then the program prints out "Boop!"
+* Input example: 2
+* Output example: "Boop!"

+#### Spec
+* Behavior: If the user input is a 1, then the program prints out "Beep!"
+* Input example: 1
+* Output example: "Beep!"

+#### Spec
+* Behavior: If the user input is a multi-number number that includes a 2, the the program prints out "Boop!"
+* Input example: 12 or 22
+* Output example: "Boop!"

+#### Spec
+* Behavior: If the user input is a multi-number number that includes a 3, the the program prints out "Won't you be my neighbor!"
+* Input example: 13 or 23
+* Output example: "Boop!"

+#### Spec
+* Behavior: The program allows the user to put in another number and see new results
+* Input example: New number
+* Output example: New results

+#### Spec
+* Behavior: The program only takes numbers
+* Input example: "string"
+* Output example:

 ## Setup/Installation Requirements

 * Clone the repository